• ECTS

 • Learn about linear inverse problems.

-• Master the Fourier transform and convolution in the usual functional spaces, and understand their practical uses.
+• Master Fourier transforms and convolution in common functional spaces, and understand their practical applications.

 • Study some applications in signal and image analysis and reconstruction.